 If your state imposes taxes on Social Security benefits, relocating before you claim might seem appealing.
 Before house hunting, take a moment to evaluate the bigger picture.

 First, check whether you will actually owe tax.
 Many of the eight states that tax benefits exempt retirees below certain income thresholds.
-Depending on your adjusted gross income and filing status, you may qualify for full or partial relief without ever leaving your current home.
+Depending on your AGI and filing status, you may qualify for full or partial relief without leaving your current home.

 Second, compare the overall cost of living across states.
-New Mexico, for instance, has a cost of living about 7% below the national average, according to multiple regional cost indices.
-Even if you pay state tax on Social Security there, total expenses may come out lower than in a nominally tax-free state with higher property taxes, housing costs, or everyday prices.
+New Mexico offers high exemption thresholds and a cost of living that sits below the national average, according to regional cost indices.
+Even where some Social Security income does get taxed, total expenses may still come out lower than in a nominally tax-free state with higher property taxes, housing costs, or everyday prices.
+Texas, for instance, has no income tax but carries some of the highest effective property tax rates in the country, a trade-off that matters considerably for homeowning retirees.

 Third, consider what you would give up by moving.
 Social connections, proximity to family, and established support networks become increasingly valuable in retirement.
-Uprooting yourself in your later years can mean rebuilding a social life at precisely the stage when access to trusted relationships and nearby help with medical appointments or home maintenance matters most.
+Uprooting yourself later in life can mean rebuilding a social world at precisely the stage when trusted relationships and nearby assistance with medical appointments or home maintenance matter most.

-That said, some states on this list are expensive places to retire.
+That said, some states on this list are genuinely expensive places to retire.
 Vermont carries a top marginal income tax rate of 8.75%, among the highest in the country, and taxes all forms of retirement income above its exemption thresholds.
-Minnesota is even steeper, with a top rate of 9.85% for those in the highest bracket, which kicks in above approximately $183,000 for single filers.
+Minnesota is steeper still, with that 9.85% top rate applying to single filers with income above approximately $193,240 in 2026.
+Both states also tend toward higher overall costs of living relative to the Sun Belt alternatives many retirees consider.

-If your state combines high income taxes with elevated property taxes and a significant overall cost of living, relocating to a lower-tax state could make financial sense over a long retirement.
-States with no income tax at all (Texas, Florida, and Tennessee, for example) or those that exempt all retirement income can deliver substantial savings compounded across 20 or 30 years.
+If your state combines high income taxes with elevated property taxes and a significant overall cost of living, relocating to a lower-tax state can make financial sense across a long retirement.
+States with no income tax at all (Florida, Texas, and Tennessee, for example) or those that exempt all retirement income can deliver substantial savings, especially when compounded across two or three decades.

 Do your homework before you move

-Relocating for tax reasons is perfectly rational, but it should be a carefully researched decision rather than an impulsive one.
+Relocating for tax reasons is rational, but it should be a carefully researched decision rather than an impulsive one based on a single line item.

 Focus on the total tax burden.
-Look at state income taxes, property taxes, sales taxes, and overall living expenses together.
-A state that taxes Social Security modestly might still be cheaper than one with no income tax but sky-high property assessments.
+State income taxes, property taxes, sales taxes, and overall living costs all belong in the analysis together.
+A state that taxes Social Security modestly might still be cheaper overall than one with no income tax but sky-high property assessments.

-Evaluate your own income mix.
+Evaluate your own income mix carefully.
 If you have pension income, IRA distributions, or other retirement sources alongside Social Security, examine how each state treats those streams.
-Some states offer broad retirement income exemptions; others tax everything equally.
+Some states offer broad retirement income exemptions; others tax all sources equally.
+A state that exempts Social Security but taxes IRA withdrawals heavily could leave you no better off after a move.

-And keep in mind that Social Security taxation at the state level is often targeted at higher earners.
+Keep in mind that Social Security taxation at the state level is often aimed squarely at higher earners.
 If your total income is modest, you may owe little or nothing even in a state that technically taxes benefits.
-Moving in that scenario could cost more in disruption and relocation expenses than you would ever recover in tax savings.
+Moving in that scenario could cost far more in disruption and relocation expenses than you would ever recover in tax savings.